noampz/super-tic-tac-toe/README.md

-﻿# super-tic-tac-toe solver
+﻿# tic-tac-toe solver

-it suppose to win against you in super tic-tac-toe (currently it is a normal tic tac toe game but in the end it will play against you and win)
+it suppose to win against you in tic-tac-toe (or at least not lose)

-UPDATE:
-it is currently able to play against you (now it is perfect)